codingUnited/.github/profile/README.md

 ---

-We’re excited to have you on the team — let’s build something great together.
+We’re excited to have you on the team, let’s build something great together.

 **Coding United Club**
 “Learn.
 Create.
 Evolve.
 Together.”